Rural Schools Project is a European educational project, aimed at providing a optimized ICT solution for rural and dispersed schools in Europe.

 This project also focuses on providing an active ICT based learning community for rural schoolteachers, which will help to develop teachers’ skills and implement appropriate methodologies.
 Research specialists in rural education agree that this type of school requires specific training for teachers to be able to cope with grouping of students from different levels, maximizing the possibilities of personalized education that it can bring, using ICT for differentiation in the individual classroom as well as across classrooms – locally, regionally, nationally and internationally.
 ICT is a key to providing support, training and collaboration among these rural education teachers and specialists, so they can develop their careers and improve their daily teaching, focusing on the special values that an increased and collaborative use of ICT can offer.

-This consortium includes partners with very relevant experience regarding pedagogical uses of ICT applied to rural schools context: CESGA started a research project in 2010 to analyse and implement cloud computing in rural education1556232_719260884760896_196832092_o.
+This consortium includes partners with very relevant experience regarding pedagogical uses of ICT applied to rural schools context: CESGA started a research project in 2010 to analyse and implement cloud computing in rural education.
 This initiative developed into a wider project, where all rural schools in Galicia were appointed, and another step was taken, creating a “network of school clouds”, where learning and sharing is easy among different schools, opening a door to more possibilities to explore: teacher training, distance learning to isolated students, group learning, language learning with other schools from different countries, etc.

 Provincia di Parma coordinates “Scuola@Appennino” project, addressed to all schools located in mountain areas of Emilia-Romagna and it is aimed at encouraging the adoption of innovative teaching methods with the aim to expand, increase and diversify in educational programs of the schools located in region.